Mental health is now front of mind at EIP after ten members of staff qualified as Mental Health First Aiders (MHFAs).

 The group includes at least one member from each UK office and representatives from different departments and levels of seniority including attorneys and solicitors, paralegals, marketing, office and records.

-As a former Samaritan, paralegal manager Sharon St. Louis was acutely aware of the importance of mental health and the positive effects of sharing problems with another person.
+As a former Samaritan and a qualified MHFA, paralegal manager Sharon St. Louis was acutely aware of the importance of mental health and the positive effects of sharing problems with another person.
 She said: “At my previous firm I was part of the diversity and inclusion team and headed up the mental health group.
 When I joined EIP in January 2019 I wondered how that might fit in here.
 We have physical first aiders so why not mental health first aiders?